Orckestra/orc-shared/README.md

 A `virtual` flag prop will be set on the wrapped component, to signal that it may want to render itself virtually for performance reasons.

+### `withInitialLoad(loaderName, test)(Component)`

+When the wrapped component is mounted, the loader func in the prop named by `loaderName` is called.
+A `test` function may be included, which takes the props given and should return a boolean - if false, the loader is not called.

 ### `withLocaleSwitch(Component)`

 Provides a click event handler to the component, which will attempt to change the locale to the one given in its `locale` prop.

+## `withNavigationLink(Component)`

+Sets an `onClick` prop on the wrapped component that will attempt to navigate to the path given in the `href` prop.
+If this is a local path, browser navigation is prevented, and navigation is handled via Redux and `redux-little-router`.

 ### `withScrollBox(Component)`